If you do not have an estate plan, you may want to make a will or living trust for the following reasons:1. Name a guardian for your minor children.

 10. Create a business succession plan.

-If you need to make a will or trust today, one option is to use
+If you need to make a will or trust today, one option is to use do it yourself

 estate planning software.
 However, the best way to ensure your will or trust is valid, and that your property will be distributed in the manner you intend, is to have an attorney prepare your estate plan.